998 UUU - Effective and Spiritually Based Decision Making

 Presenters: Barbara Bates and Rev. Dr. Terasa Cooley

-appropriately, is efficient, and is wise in that it uses the head and the heart, using emotional systems and spirit.
-No decision, they stressed,
+Barbara Bates and Rev. Dr. Terasa Cooley presented a workshop on decision-making as part of the Unitarian Universalist (UU) University program.
+Beginning by defining effective decision-making as the process of making a choice, they pointed out that effective decision-making is systematic, balances risk and benefit appropriately, is efficient, and is wise in that it uses the head and the heart, using emotional systems and spirit.
+No decision, they stressed, is purely rational.

 Decision-making is distinguished from potential problem prevention and potential opportunity achievement.

-Before outlining the recommended process, the presenters noted some tips on
+Before outlining the recommended process, the presenters noted some tips on decision-making:

 - Agree on the process ahead of time.

 - Avoid the rush to judgment, the rush to closure .

 - Use clear and jargon-free language to reduce anxiety about the process.

 - Listen in order to understand—hear what's behind the words being said.